 The last strategy to reduce ulcer risk for your horse is to avoid stall confinement for long periods of time.

 Even when hay is provided free-choice, horses confined to their stalls consume less.
-This increases the time between meals.
+This decreases the amount of food passing through their digestive system and increases the time between meals.

 Stall confinement can also impact water intake for similar reasons.